 A partitioning module is a special type of operating-system module that is used for several functions.
-Use a partitioning module to delete one or more partitions on a target computer before installing an image and to create additional partitions, beyond the C partition.
+You can use a partitioning module to delete one or more partitions on a target computer before installing an image and to create additional partitions, beyond the C partition.
 You can have multiple partitioning modules in a base map to achieve various results.
 Because an Ultra-Portable Image installation is typically limited to a single-partition, you must create a partitioning module if you intend to install an Ultra-Portable Image and need to have more than one user partition on the target computer hard disk.

-If you are installing a multiple-partition Portable-Sysprep Image or Hardware-Specific Image, the use of a partitioning module for the creation of the additional partitions is optional because the
+If you are installing a multiple-partition Portable-Sysprep Image or Hardware-Specific Image, the use of a partitioning module for the creation of the additional partitions is optional because the Symantec Norton Ghost and PowerQuest DeployCenter tools enable you to capture multiple-partition images from a source computer.

-Symantec Norton Ghost and PowerQuest DeployCenter tools enable you to capture multiple-partition images from a source computer.
-The advantage of using a partitioning module to create a additional partitions is that you can use your base map to select the appropriate data partition for the image being installed.
+The advantage of using a partitioning module to create additional partitions is that you can use your base map to select the appropriate data partition for the image being installed.
 For example, if you are installing an image for an accounting department, you can have a separate data partition that contains data specifically for the accounting department.

 To create a partitioning module that contains data, you must use either Symantec Norton Ghost or PowerQuest DeployCenter to capture the partition from a source computer and create the installation script for that partition.
 The installation script defines the additional partition size and contents.
 Or, if you just want to create an empty data partition, you can write a simple batch file and use it as the source file for your partitioning module.
-In either case, use the base map to define which partitioning module to make available for installation, the conditions under which it is to be installed, and module-installation order.
+In either case, you use the base map to define which partitioning module to make available for installation, the conditions under which it is to be installed, and module-installation order.
 You must install partitioning modules before Ultra-Portable base operating-system modules.
+If you are using an I386 base-operating system module for your Ultra-Portable Image, you must install optional partitioning modules before the required Primary Partition partitioning module.

 Another use of a partitioning module is to preserve one or more preexisting data partitions on a target computer.
-The Image Ultra Builder program provides one such partitioning module, named ImageUltra 2.0 - Drive Prep - Delete C Partition Only.
+The Image Ultra Builder program provides one such partitioning module, named ImageUltra 3.0 - Drive Prep - Delete C Partition Only.
 When this partitioning module is correctly implemented in a map, all partitions on the target computer are preserved, except for the C partition.
 The new image is then installed in the space previously used by the old C partition.
 Several other partitioning modules are also provided as part of the ImageUltra Builder program.
-See "Using a partitioning module in a base map" on page 75 for more information.
+See "Using a partitioning module in a base map" on page 96 for more information.